 Neither Lexis or Westlaw carries the full text of the Wall Street Journal.
 However, it is available in several other databases.

 The databases listed below are recommended for business and economics research.

 ABI/INFORM.
 ABI/INFORM is a leading database for business and management information.
 It provides indexing, abstracts and many full-text articles from over 1,000 business and management journals.
 Coverage begins in 1970.

 World Trade Online.
 Includes Inside U.S. Trade, Around the World, and World Trade Organization.

 ECONLIT.
 The Economic Literature Index provides indexing and abstracts of articles from 450 major economics journals.

-For current legislative information, use THOMAS.
-For comprehensive legislative research, from 1789 to the present, use ProQuest Congressional (formerly Lexis Nexis Congresional).
-To use ProQuest Congressional from home, select the database from the Connect page.
-(Georgetown faculty, students, and staff only).
+For current legislative information, use Congress.gov.
+For comprehensive legislative research, from 1789 to the present, use ProQuest Congressional.
 For details on legislative history research, take a look at our research guide or ask for reference assistance.

 Founder's Workbench - Goodwin Proctor's start-up guidance for the entrepreneur.
 Legal forms provided allow you to form your start-up as a Delaware corporation.
-Other guidance includes financiing strategies, operating your start-up, employees and intellectural property.
+Other guidance includes financing strategies, operating your start-up, employees and intellectual property.